crawles/markdown_preview/readme_example.md

 WHERE age < {threshold}
 ```

-The sql_magic library expands upon current libraries such as [ipython-sql](https://github.com/catherinedevlin/ipython-sql) and [sparkmagic](https://github.com/jupyter-incubator/sparkmagic) with the following features:
+The sql_magic library expands upon existing libraries such as [ipython-sql] with the following features:

 * Support for both Apache Spark and relational databases
 * Asynchronous execution (useful for long queries)